Charlene Attard: Career

 Attard represented Malta at the 2008 Summer Olympics in Beijing.
 She competed at the 100 metres sprint and placed sixth in her heat without advancing to the second round.
 She ran the distance in a time of 12.20 seconds.

+As of 2018, Attard worked as a PE teacher at a senior school in Sliema.

+In 2021, Attard was nominated for the role of Director of Sport of the Maltese Olympic Committee.
+As of 2025, she continues to hold the position.

+Recognition and honours

+The Malta Amateur Athletics Association named Attard Athlete of the Year in 2006, 2007, and 2008.